As an Amazon Associate we earn from qualifying purchases.

 Before you can answer this question, you will need to think about what level of acoustic fidelity and performance you will need in your stethoscope.

-For example, if you are a cardiologist or an internist, you will surely need a high performance or digital stethoscope.
-However, you may be a cardiology nurse or an intensive care nurse and, for your job requirements or for your personal preference, you might also want or need a high-performance stethoscope.
+For example, if you are a cardiologist or an internist, you will surely need high performance or digital stethoscope.
+However, you may be a cardiology nurse or an intensive care nurse and, for your job requirements or your personal preference, you might also want or need a high-performance stethoscope.

 So, to choose a stethoscope, the first factor that you have to focus on is the performance that you want to have:

 Stethoscopes for cardiologists, anesthesiologists, internists, pulmonologists, and other specialties